rmormando/MiniProject/README.md

 ## Using the Test Data

-If you want to run through this program quickly use the test samples that are included on this repository.
+You can run through the script using the given SRR files included in the python code.
+However, if you want to save time and run through this program quickly use the test samples that are included on this repository.

 The test samples contain the first 10000 lines of the paired-end fastq files.